NetBSD/pkgsrc/pkgtools/pkglint/files/codewalk.md

 It contains the whole global state of pkglint.
 (Except for some of the subpackages, which have to be initialized separately.)
 All the interesting code is in the `Pkglint` type.
-This code structure makes it easy to test the code.
+Having only a single global variable makes it easy to reset the global state during testing.

 ### Testing pkglint